-When you can’t afford to pay off everything you owe, credit card debt settlement can help you get out of debt fast.
+When you can’t afford to pay everything you owe, credit card debt settlement could help you get out of debt faster.
 You pay back a percentage of what you owe and in return, the creditor discharges the remaining balance.
 This may hurt your credit score, depending on the terms of the settlement you negotiate.
-Even so, as long as you are aware of the impact and have a plan to recover, settlement can be beneficial.
-It can provide the fast exit that you need to get a clean start without your existing debt weighing you down.
+Even so, as long as you are aware of the impact and have a plan to recover, settlement could be beneficial.
+It may provide the faster exit that you need to get a clean start without your existing debt weighing you down.

-Credit card debt settlement negotiation works in two basic ways:
+Debt settlement negotiations work in two basic ways:

-The first path is something that you can either do on your own or work with a debt settlement attorney.
-It’s usually used when you have one problem account that’s gone to collections.
+The first path is something that you can either do on your own or hire a debt settlement attorney to do for you.
+It’s most common when you have one or two problem accounts already in collections.
 To use the second option, you usually must go through a debt settlement company.
 This option is best used when you have multiple debts that are behind or already charged off.

 This basic credit card debt settlement process can vary.
 In some cases, the collector or creditor may contact you with a settlement offer.
 Then you decide if you want to accept it or make a counteroffer.
 In some cases, you can make the settlement with a small series of payments, instead of a single lump sum; however, this is less common.